valerio-vaccaro/Getting_and_Cleaning_Data/CODEBOOK.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

 The original dataset contains:
-+ README.txt Readme file
++ `README.txt` Readme file
-+ features_info.txt Contain information about the variables used on the feature vector
++ `features_info.txt` Contain information about the variables used on the feature vector
-+ features.txt (561x2) List of all features recorded (variables), the name is composed in this way A-B-C (-C is optional) where:
++ `features.txt` List of all features recorded (561 record for two columns: variable numbers and variable names), the name is composed in this way A-B-C (-C is optional) where:
     + A is one of the following:
         * tBodyAcc
         * tGravityAcc